 Psychology Department Overview

 The Department of Psychology offers an undergraduate program leading to the Bachelor of Arts degree.
-The psychology program is designed to provide you with knowledge of psychology's basic terminology, major theories, philosophical assumptions, and classic and current research and in-depth knowledge in your area of specialization; the general problem-solving skills common to all the liberal arts, plus the special research techniques of psychology, from experimental design to interviewing; and provide you with insight into your own psychological development, values, potentials, and career, through reflection and interaction with professors and fellow students.
+The psychology program is designed to provide you with knowledge of psychology's basic terminology, major theories, philosophical assumptions, classic & current research, and in-depth knowledge in your area of specialization.
+Additionally, you will develop general problem-solving skills common to all the liberal arts, plus the specialized research methods of psychology including experimental design, interviewing and testing techniques.
+Your coursework and experiences will also provide you with insight into your own psychological development, values, potential, and careers through reflection and interaction with professors, fellow students, and working professionals.

 Note: Your Guide Sheet and Requirements Depend on the Year that You Were Admitted as a Psychology Major